-Experienced off road driver with access to off road tracks and wild places on several Scottish estates.
+Stuart is an experienced off road driver with access to off road tracks and wild places on several Scottish estates, not available to the general public.

 Large format cameras;